Hganavak/archive/_workshops/latex.md

 <img src="/assets/workshops/latex/project_structure2.png" alt="Project File Structure" class="screenshot" />

 ### The Figure Environment and Packages

+<div class="instructor_note">We are using figure environment</div>
+<div class="instructor_note">Before we go further we need to use our firsst package as Latex doesn't work that well with images out of the box</div>

 To include a figure in Latex we work with the `figure` environment.